DPWorldFulfilment/DPWorld-FulfilmentAPI/RO_README.md

 ```

 ### Draft RO Listing API
-- **Description**:This API is used to fetch all the draft inbounds based on filters
+This API is used to fetch all the draft inbounds based on filters
 - **Rest URL**: {DNS}/api/v1/ims/ro/draft-orders
 - **Verb**: GET
 #### Request Param